Shared Medical Appointment (SMA)

 Example SMA Structure

-Shared Medical Appointments: Billing and Reimbursement
+Shared Medical Appointment: Documentation, CPT Codes, Billing and Reimbursement

 There Are No Dedicated SMA Billing Codes

-As the American College of Physicians has noted: "Because group visits are relatively unusual, no nationally accepted standard has yet emerged for billing them, and there is no special code for standard group visits.
+The absence of dedicated SMA billing codes has created significant confusion since SMAs were born in the 1990s.
+As the American College of Physicians notes: "Because group visits are relatively unusual, no nationally accepted standard has yet emerged for billing them, and there is no special code for standard group visits.
 Acceptable billing thus varies both geographically and among different carriers.
 In cases where carriers have yet to adopt policies on group visit billing, the practice may be able to gain acceptance of its own proposed methodology — usually billing for each patient individually based on the services documented in the chart, just as though the patient had been seen separately."

-This approach is also supported by publicly available resources from Kaiser Permanente and BlueCross BlueShield of North Carolina.
-Because SMA billing practices vary widely, it is imperative that you review your billing approach with your Billing Compliance team before proceeding.
+Because SMA billing practices vary widely, it is imperative that you review your billing approach with your billing compliance team before proceeding.

 “Medical Decision Making” Criteria For CPT Codes 99213, 99214, and 99215

 Unlike 1-on-1 visits, which can be billed based on time, SMA visits can only be billed based on Medical Decision Making (MDM), as defined by the American Medical Association (see table below).
 These guidelines apply to all insurers, including Medicare and Medicaid, which routinely reimburse for SMA visits.
-Although there is no national policy for insurance reimbursement of SMA, many people point to the published guidance from Blue Cross North Carolina as precedent.

-• 99213 is typically appropriate for SMA focused on (1) one stable chronic illness with (2) low risk of morbidity from additional diagnostic testing or treatment (e.g., behavior change as the primary intervention).
+• 99213 is typically appropriate for SMA check-ins focused on (1) one stable chronic illness with (2) low risk of morbidity from additional diagnostic testing or treatment (e.g., behavior change as the primary intervention).

-• 99214 is typically appropriate for SMA focused on (1) two or more stable chronic illnesses with (2) either a moderate amount or complexity of data to be reviewed and analyzed (e.g., independent interpretation of tests) or moderate risk of morbidity from additional diagnostic testing or treatment (e.g., prescription drug management).
+• 99214 is typically appropriate for SMA check-ins focused on (1) two or more stable chronic illnesses with (2) either a moderate amount or complexity of data to be reviewed and analyzed (e.g., independent interpretation of tests) or moderate risk of morbidity from additional diagnostic testing or treatment (e.g., prescription drug management).

 Shared Medical Appointment: Patient Recruitment